betaorbust/eslint-plugin-pocket-fluff/docs/rules/no-reassigned-consts.md

 AN_OBJECT.aProp = 'Nibbler';
 ```

-## The following patterns are not warnings
+## Patterns not considered warnings/errors
 ```js
 const a;
 ```